MickMarch/stock_analysis/README.md

 ### Purpose

-The purpose of this project is to ***refactor a VBA script*** that creates a report of the data of daily trade volumes and prices of 12 green stocks from the years 2017 & 2018.
+The purpose of this project is to ***refactor a VBA script*** that creates a report of the daily trade volumes and prices of 12 green stocks from the years 2017 & 2018.

 1. The main objective is to reduce looping through the entire dataset from 12 times to only 1 time.
 2. The secondary objective is to compare the runtime speeds of the old vs new code.